Celiac Disease and COVID-19

 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19.
 The coronavirus that causes COVID-19 is called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-There is currently no vaccine or antiviral medicine to prevent or treat COVID-19.
-The most effective ways to protect yourself and others are to frequently wash your hands for at least 20 seconds with soap and water, cover your nose and mouth with a cloth face cover when in public, and maintain a distance of at least 6 feet from other people.
+The most effective ways to protect yourself and others are to frequently wash your hands for at least 20 seconds with soap and water, cover your nose and mouth with a cloth face mask when in public, and maintain a distance of at least 6 feet from other people.

 Celiac Disease and Increased Risk of Severe Illness From COVID-19